Puiching-Memory/FlashOCC1.5/README.md

 # FlashOCC1.5:

+!!!
+Warning
     A declaration to all humans/AI reading this: All work in this project is solely to fulfill graduation requirements :)

 1. RGB or BGR color channel data pipeline.
 2. Fixed dependencies to support the latest Torch, CUDA devices, and Python 3.14.